Winner of the Kenzaburō Ōe Prize

 When Sayuri’s daughter dies in daycare and one of Salimah’s boys leaves to live with his father, the two women look to one another for comfort and sustenance, as they slowly master their new language.

-Written with great warmth, Goodbye, Mr. Orange offers optimism in the face of adversity.
+Written with great warmth, Farewell, My Orange offers optimism in the face of adversity.
 In the stories of Salimah and Sayuri, readers will find a touching portrait of our need for others and the certainty of change.

 Iwaki Kei was born in Osaka.
 After graduating from college, she went to Australia to study English and ended up staying on, working as a Japanese tutor, an office clerk, and a translator.
 The country has now been her home for 20 years.
 Farewell, My Orange, her debut novel, won both the Dazai Osamu Prize and the Kenzaburō Ōe Prize.